-This office oversees all graduate programs on campus except for the MD program, LAW, and professional master’s programs in Shidler.
-From the submission of applications for admission through to degree conferrals for graduation, this office works with our graduate programs to promote student success as well as to assist students in resolving issues/concerns in their academic journey and graduate experience.
+This office oversees all graduate programs on campus except for the MD program, LAW, and professional master’s programs in Shidler College of Business.
+From the submission of applications for admission through degree conferrals for graduation, this office works with our graduate programs to promote student success as well as to assist students in resolving issues/concerns in their academic journey and graduate experience.
 For any grade or academic misconduct-related issues, please contact the Office of Judicial Affairs.

 Graduate Student Organization (GSO)